-The U21 Health Sciences Group was established to provide Faculty within U21 member universities with a framework for exploring opportunities for collaborative projects, information exchange and sharing of resources in the area of Health Sciences.
+The U21 Health Sciences Group was established in 2000 to provide Faculty within U21 member universities with a framework for exploring opportunities for collaborative projects, information exchange and sharing of resources in the area of Health Sciences.

 Following a successful inaugural meeting of the U21 Deans and Heads of Medicine and Nursing in Singapore in 2000, membership expanded to include Dentistry and Health Rehabilitation Sciences (2001), Pharmacy (2004) and Public Health (2007).